evkx/evkx.github.io/content/models/lucid/gravity/Gravity_Dream_Edition/_index.md

 ---
 title: Lucid Gravity Dream Edition
 linktitle: "Gravity Dream Edition"
 description: "Lucid Gravity Dream Edition is an all-electric SUV with a EPA range of up to 708 km (440 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true